ramyohan90/react-basics/README.md

 Upon successful login, user must be able to move to dashboard and see contents.
 Logout button should be available at top right.
 On clicking logout state must be reset

+Code contains:

+1. Router logics
+2. Login / Logout
+3. React Hooks (useRef, useState, useContext, createContext, useEffect)
+4. Thrid part API call for login using axios.
+5. useReducer not included
+6. In useEffect did not cleanup the code after component is navigated away which should be done